snisarg/rescue_pocket/README.md

 # Rescue Pocket

-A Python tool to interact with the Pocket API for retrieving and managing your saved articles.
+A python script to retrieve your saved articles from Pocket and save them to a CSV file.
 ## Setup

 1. Create a virtual environment: